nodiscc/xsrv/docs/configuration-variables.md

 # These are usually not needed and may contain sensitive information
 kernel_enable_core_dump: no
 # no/yes: configure /proc mountpoint to hide processes from other users
-# setting this to yes will likely break monitoring/process diagnostic tools (ps, htop, netdata...)
+# setting this to yes will likely break monitoring/process diagnostic tools (ps, htop, prometheus...)
 kernel_proc_hidepid: no
 # list of kernel modules to prevent from being loaded
 kernel_modules_blacklist: